HS-Tools/hsbg-stream-automation/ReadMe.md

 2. Go to the plugin settings in HDT (options -> plugins -> automatic predictions and ads -> settings)

+3. Click on the show button to reveal the credential inputs

-3. Copy Access Token and Client ID into the plugin settings and delete the "" and paste them in **Be careful to put in access token and client id in the correct order and ignore refresh token**
+4. Copy Access Token and Client ID into the plugin settings and delete the "" and paste them in **Be careful to put in access token and client id in the correct order and ignore refresh token**

-4. Add to your plugin settings
+5. Add to your plugin settings

 ![image](https://i.imgur.com/oPgEdOH.png)